-- 2.1 The Borough Council has adopted a Code of Conduct for Councillors, which is published on the Borough Council's website. www.colchester.gov.uk/standards - 2.2 Each Parish Council is also required to adopt a Code of Conduct.
+2.1 The Borough Council has adopted a Code of Conduct for Councillors, which is available for inspection on the Borough Council's website (www.colchester.gov.uk/standards) and on request from Reception at the Borough Council Offices.

+2.2 Each Parish Council is also required to adopt a Code of Conduct.
 If you wish to inspect a Parish Council's Code of Conduct, you should inspect any website operated by the Parish Council or request the parish clerk to allow you to inspect the Parish Council's Code of Conduct.